danielabar/meblog/src/markdown/rails-kafka-consumer.md

 * Better feature image
 * Maybe ref re: service: https://dev.to/isalevine/using-rails-service-objects-to-make-skinny-controllers-and-models-3k9c
 * Maybe mention in this simple example, the attributes in the message correspond neatly with attributes in the `products` table, but a real app would be more complicated, requiring checks and updates across different db tables.b
+* Aside: Lots of differing opinions on how to organize business logic in a Rails app, not in scope of this post to discuss pros/cons of each, link some useful refs like https://blog.appsignal.com/2023/05/10/organize-business-logic-in-your-ruby-on-rails-application.html, https://www.aha.io/engineering/articles/organizing-code-in-a-rails-monolith, and/or find youtube RailsConf talk "Your service layer needn't be fancy, it just needs to exist"

 ### Diagram Mermaid Attempt